Colombia says rebel chief has been to Cuba for peace talks

 "No, not at all, not at all.
 The news out of Colombia has no truth to it.
 We are all here on the same point on the agenda and there's nothing more.
 There are many rumours in Bogota," he said.

-A spokesperson at Venezuela's interior ministry would not comment and government officials in Cuba could not immediately be reached for comment.
+A representative at Venezuela's interior ministry would not comment and government officials in Cuba could not immediately be reached for comment.

 Still under discussion are reparations for victims of the conflict and the demobilization of the some 8,000 FARC rebels.

-(Reporting by Luis Jaime Acosta, Helen Murphy and Nelson Acosta in Havana; Additional reporting by Julia Symmes Cobb in Bogota and Alexandra Ulmer in Caracas; Editing by Kieran Murray)
+(Reporting by Luis Jaime Acosta, Helen Murphy and Nelson Acosta in Havana; Additional reporting by Monica Garcia and Julia Symmes Cobb in Bogota and Alexandra Ulmer in Caracas; Editing by Kieran Murray)